notzastix/myAdventuresWithBlacket/README.md

 - The community is very toxic and betastar just isnt fun anymore, neither is blooket
 - Xotic also charged 100$ to my paypal without permisson

-# "Why was Y banned from the discord?"
+# "Why was I banned from the discord?"
 - Me and acai tryed to "nuke" the server, didnt ban many people but it made a small dent

 # What about the multitool?